profmadden/benchmarker/README.md

 # Benchmarker

-A comprehensive placement benchmarking system for Electronic Design Automation (EDA) tools, designed to store, manage, and compare benchmark results from different circuit placement algorithms.
+A comprehensive placement benchmarking system for Electronic Design Automation (EDA) tools, designed to store, manage, and compare benchmark results.
+A primary focus is on circuit placement, but the system has been designed to be generic; we would hope that the framework can be reused for other topic areas.

 ## Overview